Davichi: 2013–2014: Mystic Ballad, 6,7 and label changes

-2015–2016: Davichi Hug, 50 x Half
+2015–2023: Davichi Hug, 50 x Half, &10 and Season Note

-Davichi released new EP Davichi Hug on January 21, 2015, with the two lead singles, "Crying Again" and "Sorry, I'm Happy".
-The EP was released under the CJ E&M label MMO Entertainment.
-On December 16, they released the digital single WHITE featuring Jay Park, their first release under CJ E&M label B2M Entertainment.
+On January 21, 2015, Davichi released EP Davichi Hug including the two lead singles, "Crying Again" and "Sorry, I'm Happy" under CJ E&M label MMO Entertainment.
+On December 16, they released winter single WHITE featuring Jay Park, a remake song of Fin.K.L's White (1999). the duo hold their Year-end concert "Winter Hug" at Yonsei University on December 30 and 31.

-On October 13, 2016, Davichi released their sixth extended play, 50 x Half with double title tracks "Beside Me" and "Love Is To Give".
-On October 28, Davichi announced their solo concert entitled Davichi In Tempo <50 X HALF>.
-Two concerts were held in Seoul at Yonsei University Grand Hall from December 30–31.
+Davichi released "This Love" for drama Descendants of the Sun on March 3, 2016 and shortly became huge popular soundtrack.
+Later that, they released "Forgetting You" for drama Moon Lovers: Scarlet Heart Ryeo on September 6.
+On October 13, their sixth EP 50 x Half was released with including double lead single "Beside Me" and "Love Is To Give".
+On October 28, Davichi announced their solo concert entitled "Davichi In Tempo <50 X HALF>" were held in Seoul at Yonsei University Grand Hall from December 30–31.

-2017–present: &10, new singles, and Season Note

-On October 11, 2017, Davichi released their digital single titled "To Me".
-On December 15, 2017 Davichi announced their solo concerts entitled Davichi La êve Concert 2017 would be held in Seoul at Yonsei University Grand Hall from December 23–24.
+On October 11, 2017, Davichi released their digital single "To Me".
+On December 15, 2017, Davichi announced their solo concerts entitled "Davichi La êve Concert 2017" would be held in Seoul at Yonsei University Grand Hall from December 23–24.

-On January 16, 2018, B2M Entertainment announced that Davichi would be releasing their third studio album to celebrate their 10-year anniversary.
+On January 16, 2018, CJ E&M label B2M Entertainment announced that Davichi would be releasing their third studio album to celebrate their 10-year anniversary.
 Davichi released their third studio album &10 on January 25 with the title track "Days Without You".

 Davichi released single "Unspoken Words" on May 17, 2019.
 The song lyrics about the heart of a woman who still misses her lover after a breakup.